Thank You, Carrie Fisher, For Being The Kind of Princess That Didn’t Do the Dishes

 She ran the Rebellion.

-After putting her in that awful gold bikini, Leia straight up killed Jabba the Hutt with her bare hands, while I imagine Snow White would’ve sung him a song and straightened up his crib.
+After putting her in that awful gold bikini, Leia straight up killed Jabba the Hutt with her bare hands, while I imagine Snow White would’ve sung him a song and straightened up his tie.

 Princess Leia was a badass, and I wanted to be just like her.